 1. Regrets breaking up

-Your ex regrets breaking up with you.
+Your ex regrets breaking up with you and is probably longing to reconnect with you.
 In the heat of the moment, we all say things that we don’t mean or regret later.
 Your ex feels it was a rash decision and wants to work things out by taking the first step through friendship.

 2. They realize the pros

 It suddenly dawned upon your ex that they enjoyed various advantages while in a relationship with you.
-It could be sharing the fuel expenses or using that club membership card that you had; in any case, your ex misses the perks of being a part of your life.
-The pros are too good to lose, and your ex will try to get back, if not as a paramour, at least as a pal.
+It might be something emotional and romantic or it could be something as practical as sharing the fuel expenses or using that club membership card that you had; in any case, they implore you to be friends because they miss the perks of being a part of your life.

 3. Misses the friendship

-If you were good friends before you took things forward, chances are your ex misses your endearing friendship and company.
-Perhaps the relationship did not work out, or they did not want it to culminate into a marriage with no chemistry, but they still yearn for your friendship.
+If you were good friends before you took things forward, chances are your ex is reaching out because they miss your company.
+Perhaps the relationship did not work out, or they did not want it to culminate in a marriage with no chemistry, but they are still yearning for your friendship.

 4. Keeping the peace